wur-bioinformatics/introduction-to-bioinformatics/week3.md

 #### Neighbor Joining

-Probably the most commonly used distance tree building method is Neighbor Joining (NJ), which is fast and effective, especially for large MSA's (with hundreds of sequences).
+Probably the most commonly used distance tree building method is Neighbor Joining (NJ), which is fast and effective, especially for large MSAs (with hundreds of sequences).
 NJ tree building starts with a fully unresolved tree, containing all sequences in an MSA, and calculates a total tree length (or overall starting distance) by summing all pairwise distances.
 Subsequently, a pair of sequences is chosen and combined to start a small cluster ("neighbors") and the total tree length is updated, now replacing the two original by the joined taxa.
 This step is repeated until all sequences and pairs are joined, whilst minimising the overall distance (tree length) between them (Fig 4.6).